Gugh

 The island lies within the Isles of Scilly Heritage Coast, is in the Isles of Scilly Area of Outstanding Natural Beauty and is managed by the Isles of Scilly Wildlife Trust.
 Vegetation cover is mainly wind-pruned heath or dense bracken and bramble with a small area of coastal grassland formed over blown sand which has accumulated near the bar.

-In 2013 the Isles of Scilly Seabird Recovery Project was set up by a number of organisations including the RSPB and the Isles of Scilly Wildlife Trust.
-The five-year project aimed to keep the islands of St Agnes and Gugh brown rat (Rattus norvegicus) free, to help breeding sea birds, which lost 25% of their populations between 1983 and 2006.
+In 2013, the Isles of Scilly Seabird Recovery Project was set up by a number of organisations including the RSPB and the Isles of Scilly Wildlife Trust.
+The five-year project aimed to keep the islands of St Agnes and Gugh free of the brown rat (Rattus norvegicus), in order to assist the survival of breeding sea birds.
 A programme of habitat restoration began in January 2016 with the removal of the invasive Pittosporum (Crassifolium species).

 History

 The earliest signs of occupation on Gugh are two groups each, of entrance graves and Bronze Age cairns.
 Entrance graves are either burial or ritual monuments and cairns are burial mounds.
-A lack of finds, most likely because of acid soils destroying any evidence, makes the dating of the monuments difficult but a few pottery remains date them to late Neolithic or early Bronze Age.
-On Kittern Hill there are five entrance graves, one of which Obadiah's Barrow was excavated in 1901, by George Bonsor, and ″disarticulate unburnt bones″ found.
+A lack of finds, most likely because of acid soils destroying any evidence, makes the dating of the monuments difficult, but a few pottery remains date them to late Neolithic or early Bronze Age.
+On Kittern Hill there are five entrance graves, one of which (Obadiah's Barrow) was excavated in 1901, by George Bonsor, and ″disarticulate unburnt bones″ found.
 There is also a cluster of fourteen cairns which are linked by prehistoric field walls or banks but the relationship between the two is not established.
 The only menhir to be excavated on Scilly is the Old Man of Gugh, a 2.7 m (9 ft) tall standing stone which lies at the base of Kittern Hill, but there was no features or finds.
 There is also a cluster of nineteen cairns and a field system on the south part of Gugh along with a further two entrance graves.
 An English Civil War battery was built over one on Carn of Works and its chamber re-used as a magazine.
 The Civil War defences are concentrated around the Scillonian coast to defend the deep-water approaches.
 Part of Gugh is a Scheduled Monument and the whole island is recommended for scheduling.

-For centuries Gugh seemed to have been uninhabited and used by the residents of St Agnes for cattle grazing.
+For centuries Gugh seems to have been uninhabited and used by the residents of St Agnes for cattle grazing.
 Two kelp pits have been recognised, one on the north-east side of Kittern Hill and the second at Tol Tuppens.
-Burning seaweed was introduced in 1684 by Mr Nance on Teän to provide sodium carbonate for glass making and continued until 1835.
-Kelp burning only produces 2–3 percent sodium carbonate and during the 19th-century more efficient commercial and industrial methods ended the practice locally.
+Burning seaweed was introduced in 1684 by Mr Nance on Teän to provide sodium carbonate for glass-making, and continued until 1835.
+Kelp burning only produces 2–3 percent sodium carbonate, and during the 19th century more efficient commercial and industrial methods ended the practice locally.